CREATE MASTER KEY (Transact-SQL)

 Information about the database master key is visible in the sys.symmetric_keys catalog view.

-For SQL Database and SQL Data Warehouse, the password protection is not considered to be a safety mechanism to prevent a data loss scenario in situations where the database may be moved from one server to another, as the Service Master Key protection on the Master Key is managed by Microsoft Azure platform.
-Therefore, the Maser Key password is optional in SQL Database and SQL Data Warehouse.
+For SQL Database and Azure Synapse Analytics (SQL Data Warehouse), the password protection is not considered to be a safety mechanism to prevent a data loss scenario in situations where the database may be moved from one server to another, as the Service Master Key protection on the Master Key is managed by Microsoft Azure platform.
+Therefore, the Master Key password is optional in SQL Database and Azure Synapse Analytics (SQL Data Warehouse).

 You should back up the master key by using BACKUP MASTER KEY and store the backup in a secure, off-site location.